mfsiat/notes/docker/README.md

 - To view all running containers
 > docker ps

-- To view all the containers
+- To view all the containers ( short method )
 > docker ps -a

 - To view the complete statistics of running containers